GoogleCloudPlatform/community/tutorials/kubernetes-engine-customize-fluentbit/index.md

 +   Deploy your own Fluent Bit daemonset on a Google Kubernetes Engine cluster, configured to log data to [Cloud Logging](https://cloud.google.com/logging).
 We assume that you are already familiar with [Kubernetes](https://kubernetes.io/docs/home/).
 +   Customize GKE logging to remove sensitive data from the Cloud Logging logs.
-+   Customize Fluent Bit to send logs to different locations

 ## Costs